lysergicfacet/ISPMailInstall/README.md

 # ISPMailInstall

+NOTE - after install, change the mydestination line in /etc/postfix/main.cf to this mydestination = localhost.pro, localhost

 - Multi Domain Mail Server Installation Tool for Debian 10 and Ubuntu 20.04 Linux

 Totally based on ISPMail Tutorial by Christoph Haas at https://workaround.org/ispmail